NicholasLee-ENGSCI/team8_project3/README.md

 Given? - What data has been given?
 What data do you think you will need to look up?
+We have been given data recording the water level and temperature of boreholes since the 1950.
+However we’re missing data on the water level before the closure program began.
+This is important in order for us to accurately predict what these water levels might look like in the future when, potentially, the program is no longer running.
+We need a reference point of levels before overproduction occurred.

 Assume? - conceptual model.